spatialthoughts/courses/README.md

 ## Updating the content

-Most courses are written using pure MarkDown in the corresponding `.md` file.
+Most courses are written using pure MarkDown in the corresponding `.Rmd` file.
 You can update the content directly.
-A few courses use `.md` file generated from Jupyter Notebooks - which need to be generated before building the site.
+A few courses embed other `.md` files generated from Jupyter Notebooks - which need to be generated before building the site.

 ### Python Foundation for Spatial Analysis